johnson7543/personal-blog/src/content/blog/circleci_aws_golang.md

 With these security group rules:

-Only port 80 on the ELB is exposed to the outside world.
+1. Only port 80 on the ELB is exposed to the outside world.

-Any traffic from the ELB going to a container instance with the circleci-target-group group is allowed.
+2. Only traffic from the ELB going to a container instance with the circleci-target-group group is allowed.

+You can check the rule in EC2 -> Security Groups -> circleci-tokyo -> Inbound rules.

 ## ECR (Elastic Container Registry)